 Repurposed Medications: Less costly and with shorter testing requirements than new drug development, trials of established medications to evaluate their potency against Alzheimer’s are underway.

 Early Intervention: An innovative new emphasis is being placed on treating patients who exhibit biological markers indicating an increased chance of developing the disease, although not yet showing symptoms.
 Even though these trials may involve invasive medical procedures, such as spinal taps, the capacity to prevent or at the least slow the progression of Alzheimer’s is really worth considering.

-JFS Care continues to monitor clinical trials and other progress in the journey towards a cure.
+The Burbank elder care team of experts at JFS Care continues to monitor clinical trials and other progress in the journey towards a cure.
 In the meantime, we provide specialized, compassionate, and highly skilled Alzheimer’s caregiving for seniors.
 We start with creating a personalized plan of care to address immediate concerns, and then monitor that plan ongoing so that the right level of care is provided as needs change – right within the comfort of home.
-Call us at (213) 383-2273 or contact us online to learn more about the home care Los Angeles families trust.
+Call us at (213) 383-2273 or contact us online to learn more about our Burbank elder care team providing care to the whole region.